Hutchins Hapgood: Life and career

 Hapgood was born to Charles Hutchins Hapgood (1836–1917) and Fanny Louise (Powers) Hapgood (1846–1922) and grew up in Alton, Illinois, where his father was a wealthy manufacturer of farming equipment.
 He is the younger brother of the journalist and diplomat Norman Hapgood.
 After a year at the University of Michigan, he transferred to Harvard University, where he took a B.A. in 1892 and earned his master's degree in 1897.
 Two of the intervening years were spent studying sociology and philosophy at the universities of Berlin and Freiburg, Germany.
 At first, he became a teacher of English composition at Harvard and the University of Chicago, but was eventually inspired by his older brother, Norman to pursue a career in journalism.

 He obtained his first employment with the New York Commercial Advertiser (later known as the New York Globe).
 His mentor there was Lincoln Steffens, the muckraking reporter.
 On June 22, 1899, he married Neith Boyce, Steffens' assistant and a journalist in her own right.
-They had two children, a boy and girl.
+They had four children, two boys and two girls.
 In 1904, when the Advertiser was revamped as the Globe, he went back to Chicago for a time and became the drama critic for the Chicago Evening Post.
 Returning to New York, he spent much of his career as an editorial writer for the New York Evening Post, the Press, and the Globe.